ICS496/aja-dropbox.github.io/index.md

 **(to add)**

 ### Application Design
-(Our app title here) is based upon _______
+AJA Dropbox is based upon the features our client would like to have.
+The main goal is to have a program that rarely needs maintenance as they possess no coding knowledge.
+We are developing a website that would allow the user to maintain the program script itself by creating features that will change the script when neccessary changes are needed.

 ### Data Model
 This is our prototype Data Model in which we hope to base our collections off of.
 This is a design choice that we are currently working in progress.

 ## Development History
-The development process for Kalo Stems conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
+The development process for AJA Dropbox conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
 In a nutshell:

 * Development consists of a sequence of Milestones.
 * Each Milestone is specified as a set of tasks.